Women Travel News. Why?

 To avoid jet lag (common when crossing more than five time zones) drink plenty of nonalcoholic fluids and eat light meals.
 Upon arrival, get exposure to natural sunlight, exercise and readjust your schedule (for meals, sleep and so on) as soon as possible.

-The France tour group is limited to the maximum of 16 women + the tour director.
+The France tour group is limited to a maximum of 16 women + the tour director.
 The minimum group size is 6 women + the tour director.
-However, because we have only 10 rooms available on this tour, we may have a much smaller group.
 In addition to the tour director, the travelers will be assisted by private local guides and bus drivers, who will be sharing their insights about France with the group throughout the tour.

 The public drinking water in France is safe to drink.
 Some people prefer the bottled water available at restaurants, hotels, cafes, food stores, and kiosks.
 If you do order bottled water at a restaurant, you will have to choose between natural (sans gas) or carbonated (avec gas).
 Quite often, cafes tend to provide a glass of natural water.